Aishwarya2501/Exploratory-Data-Analysis/README.md

 # Statistical-Data-Analysis
  Dataset link : https://github.com/Aishwarya2501/Statistical-Data-Analysis/blob/main/googleplay.csv

+ In this Project, I have explored the data used libraries such as Pandas, Numpy and analyzed it using Visualization tools such as Matplotlib, Seaborn .

-The dataset we have chosen is the Google Play Store from Kaggle.
-It gives us a brief information about a few apps on it.
+The dataset is the 'Google Play Store' from Kaggle.
+It gives us brief information about a few apps on it.
 This dataset has approximately 4% missing values.
-This dataset was last modified in December 2018
-The dataset, contains information regarding 6000+ applications available on the google play store.
-The information is categorised into 13 columns.
-There are called the features of the dataset or the variables.
+This dataset was last modified in December 2018.
+The dataset contains information regarding 6000+ applications available on the google play store on which Data Visualization and Statistical Analysis are made  The information is categorised into 13 columns.
+There are the features or the variables of the dataset.

 The variables in this dataset are:

 1. App – This column contains the name of the application.
 C
 2. Category –The category under which the application is placed.
 A few such categories are Education, social, art etc. C
 3. Rating –The rating give to the application by the users.
 It is given out of 5.
 N